educationwarehouse/edwh_placeholder/readme.md

 # Placeholder

-EducationWarehouse uses `EDWH` as it's internal abbreveation.
+At EducationWarehouse we use `EDWH` as our internal abbreviation.
-It's used a lot, and hence we reserve the name for internal tooling.
+Since we use it a lot we reserved the name for future tooling.

 Meet us at https://www.educationwarehouse.nl